coding-cat-official/coding-cat/README.md

 First, you will need to install [jq](https://jqlang.org/).
 It is recommended to install it using a package manager, like apt for Linux or scoop for Windows.
 If you simply install the binary, you might have to place it in the usr/bin/ directory in your Git installation folder for it to work.

 Then, clone the repo using `--recurse-submodules` to clone all the submodules as well.
 If you don't have access to the private-problems repository, clone the repo normally, and run `git submodule sync` and `git -c submodule.src/private-problems.update=none submodule update --init --recursive`.
 This will clone the public-problems submodule, while ignoring private-problems.

+Coding Cat uses Supabase as its back-end database, so you will need valid `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_ANON_KEY` environment variables defined in a `.env.local` file, which needs to be located in the project root.

 Run `npm install` to install the dependencies, then run `npm run build` in the project root to set up the list of problems.